World Down Syndrome Awareness Day

-Every year, on March 21st, individuals with Down Syndrome, as well as their families, friends, coworkers, communities and governments, celebrate their extra chromosome and advocate for those individuals.
+Jan 20, 2022 Every year, on March 21st, individuals with Down Syndrome, as well as their families, friends, coworkers, communities, and governments, celebrate their extra chromosome and advocate for other individuals like them.

-Here is a history of World Down Syndrome Day, an overview of what World Down Syndrome Day is and how one can participate.
+As part of our goal to be a global voice for advocating for Down syndrome awareness, this blog presents the history of World Down Syndrome Day, an overview of what World Down Syndrome Day is, and how you can participate.

 Down Syndrome Speech Therapy App